MEET OUR VETERANS: Gene Stone (Colfax, Texas)

 “After Dutch Harbor and Pearl Harbor they then sent us out to Midway.
 I was a Quartermaster in the Navy,” said Gene recalling his early days in the Navy.

-The duties performed by Quartermaster, (QM) include: conduct weather observations;
+INFO: The duties performed by Quartermaster, (QM) include: conduct weather observations;

 determine compass and gyro error; compute tide and tidal current data; keep logs and records; determine their ship’s position by visual and electronic means; compute times of sunrise and sunset; follow the nautical rules-of-the-road to prevent collisions at sea.